markusklooth/jekyll-quickstart/README.md

 ## Jekyll Quickstart

 A default directory structure for a Jekyll site.
+Includes a configuration for Compass.

 Clone and go.

+## Features

+  * Includes one Rake action by default: "watch" will run the Jekyll server, open the URL of the server, and start the Compass poll process